 Keeping it Real

 Whatever you do, don’t use low quality, clichéd stock images.
-My post Get More Readers with Content Marketing “Curb Appeal” explored pet peeves that cause people to ignore content; these include poor image choices and stock photography.
+Some pet peeves that cause people to ignore content include poor image choices and stock photography.

 In this NY Times article, Web usability guru Jakob Nielsen said: “Invest in good photo shoots: a great photographer can add a fortune to your Web site’s business value.
 After all, most sites are full of fluff — of which there’s too much already on the Web.”